babelitoo/README.md-Generator/README.md

 ## Description

 🔍 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
-[Link to walkthrough video] (https://drive.google.com/file/d/1yEd9-DO14zxmfd-cjpmV-Te-BriOo0dd/view)
+Link to video walkthrough: https://drive.google.com/file/d/1yEd9-DO14zxmfd-cjpmV-Te-BriOo0dd/view

 💻 Below is the gif showing the functionality of the application:

 ![README Generator Gif](./assets/README-Generator.gif)

 ## User Story